-(a) The Employer shall post work schedules for a minimum of two weeks at least two weeks prior to the effective date of the schedule.
-Employees will not be scheduled to work more than six consecutive days, or more than 20 days in a four week period.

-(b) The Employer may amend the start and stop times of scheduled hours of work.

-(c) Employees shall be in their respective assigned work locations, ready to commence work at their designated start times, and they shall not leave their working location at times; or in a manner inconsistent with this Agreement.

-(d) No split shifts shall be worked.
+- (a) The Employer shall post work schedules six weeks in advance prior to the effective date of the schedule. - (b) The Employer may amend the start and stop times of scheduled hours of work. - (c) Employees shall be in their respective assigned work locations, ready to commence work at their designated start times, and they shall not leave their working location at times; or in a manner inconsistent with this agreement. - (d) No employee shall be required or scheduled to work a split shift. - (e) During the term of this collective agreement, the parties will meet to explore alternate shift patterns.